MCT-master/mct-master.github.io/_posts_draft/2019-02-22-TouchTheAlien.md

 ***Excerpt from Mari's Research Diary:***

-_I did a lot of work on my own after I got home because I knew that the next day I had to be at the doctor and would lose a lot of time.
+_I did a lot of work on my own after I got home because I knew that the next day I had to be at the doctor and would lose a lot of time in class.
 I started by trying to implement the touch function with my <a href="https://mct-master.github.io/audio-programming/2019/02/11/SpaghettiPlayer.html">Spaghetti code player</a> from Audio Programming workshop week 1.
 I found a <a href="https://developer.mozilla.org/en-US/docs/Web/API/Touch_events">tutorial</a> on how to use touch event and canvas functionality on the Mozilla developer pages.
-By the end of the day I had been able to also add this function into Sam's code.
+By the end of the day I had been able to also add this function into Sam's code._

 _First, I made the touch events work together with the Spaghetti Code Player that I had made in my individual project.
 We had not planned to use any of the code from my Spaghetti Player, but since I was more familiar with this code, I thought that this was a good exercice just to increase my understanding of the touch event code._

 _I got this working pretty soon.
 Anna showed me in class how I could use the Chrome developer tools to use the toggle device toolbar function to preview how the page would look on touch devices.
-The difference from the original code was that now I was able to control the filter effect with using a finger on the touch screen, that wasn't possible before._
+The difference from the original code was that I now was able to control the filter effect using touch screen, that before was only possible to do with a computer mouse._

-_Now, when I sort of had gotten the concept of how the touch event function was working, next step was to try it out together with Sam's <a href="https://mct-master.github.io/audio-programming/2019/02/11/Alien-Reese.html"> Reese the Alien synth</a>.
+_Now, when I sort of had a concept of how the touch event function was working, next step was to try it out together with Sam's <a href="https://mct-master.github.io/audio-programming/2019/02/11/Alien-Reese.html"> Reese the Alien synth</a>.
 Sam had shared the code with me on Github.
 Since I'm still a beginner in JavaScript coding, it's not an easy job, and the code turned out more and more <a href="https://en.wikipedia.org/wiki/Spaghetti_code">spaghetti</a>.
 First, I was able to implement a canvas in the Alien synth, and surprisingly, it worked!
-At this point, one was able to make a drawing, just in MS Paint, and the sound was following the line you drawed.
-But the problem now, was that when you first had touched the canvas and activated the sound, the sound wouldn't stop before you were hitting the "stop" button._

-_So the next step now, was to
+At this point, one was able to make a drawing, just like in MS Paint, and the sound was following the line you drawed.
+But the problem now, was that when you first had hitted the canvas and activated the sound, the sound wouldn't stop before you were hitting the "stop" button.
+I also included a volume control in the application, that hadn't been there before.
+In Sam's original synth, there were two oscillators, but only one of them was controlled by the mouse movements, the other one was controlled by keys on the keyboard.
+But for two reasons I made the two oscillators being controlled by moving x and y axis instead: 1: since the synth was supposed to be used on touch devices, it wouldn't work to make it dependent of a PC keyboard.
+2: It seemed that there had to be two oscillators, one for each direction, to make the canvas sonification work at all._

+_So the next step now, was to also make the sound stop when you were lifting your finger from the touch device.
+I solved this by moving the code that handled the "stop" function of the sound from the "shutup"-button to the `function handleEnd(evt)` function.
+This was working perfectly fine, except from that now, the volume control and the FM effects didn't work anymore!
+However, I had at least got the main aspects of my idea working, and now it was time to go to bed ... _

+Under the "Prototype section" of this blog post, you can see a video demonstration of how Mari's prototype looked by this point.